Last updated: 190505, …, 200615

 If a flyer attacks a creature on the ground, it works much like charge.
-Both creatures will get an attack, and the flyer will complete its movement.
-A diving creature gains +2 to hit but no Dex AC bonus, and inflicts double damage against non-diving targets.
+Both creatures get an attack, and the flyer will complete its movement.
+An airborne character is + 1 “to hit” against an opponent on the ground, or +2 if the attack is made at the end of a dive.
+A diving creature gains Dexterity AC bonus but inflicts double damage against non-diving targets.
 This includes attacks on earthbound creatures from a height of greater than 30 feet.
 Unless explicitly stated otherwise, dive attacks against creatures on the ground end with the flying creature on the ground.

 In summary, if a creature has a separate ranged attack, the range attack can be used when closing for melee.
-Creatures with multiple different forms of melee attack (claw & bite, for example) can use only one attack form when making a melee pass.
+Creatures with multiple melee attacks (claw & bite, for example) can use only one attack form when making a melee pass.

 Damaged in Flight

-Once a creature is forced to land, the creature’s movement rate will decrease to two-thirds of its full normal amount and lose at least 1″ of altitude per round.
-If the creature is not flying more than 10″ above the ground and is not somehow forced to remain aloft, it will be able to descend and make a safe landing in the same turn that it becomes forced to land.
-If it does not land within a turn, it will plummet.
+A creature forced to land slows to at most two-thirds of its movement and loses at least 1″ of altitude per round.
+If the creature is not flying more than 10″ above the ground and is not somehow forced to remain aloft, it will descend and make a safe landing within the same turn as forced to land.
+If unable to land within a turn, the creature will plummet.

 When plummeting, the animal will go into a steep dive (WSG).
-Its rider(s) will have an increased chance of falling while it is performing this maneuver, and even if a rider does not fall he must beware of the sudden stop at the end.
-For every 1″ of distance the animal dives before reaching the ground, a rider will suffer 1d2 hit points of damage from the buffeting he receives when the animal crashes to a stop.
-This damage is halved for a character with proficiency in airborne riding or for a character securely strapped (upper and lower body) to the back of the mount.
-A rider who does not have at least his lower body strapped to the mount will not suffer buffeting damage; instead, he will be thrown from the mount when it lands, suffering 11-40 hit points of damage (3d10+10) from the tumble.
+Its rider(s) has an increased chance of falling while performing this maneuver.
+If a rider does not fall there will still be the sudden stop at the end.
+A rider who does not have at least their lower body strapped to the mount will be thrown from the mount, suffering 11-40 hit points of damage (3d10+10) from the tumble.
+Otherwise, for every 1″ of distance the animal plummets, a rider will suffer 1d2 hit points of damage from the buffeting he receives when the animal crashes to a stop, halved for a character with proficiency in airborne riding or for a character securely strapped (upper and lower body) to the back of the mount.

-If a flying mount is killed while a character is aboard, the creature will fall and most likely carry the rider to their death, especially if the rider is securely strapped onto the mount.
-If the creature is close to the ground when it dies (~ 20′), a character with proficiency in riding the mount could leap from its back and land safely on the ground.
+If a flying mount dies, the creature will fall (along with their rider), most likely carrying the rider to their death, especially if the rider is securely strapped onto the mount.
+If the creature dies close to the ground (~ 20′), an unstrapped character with proficiency in riding the mount could potentially leap from its back and land safely on the ground.